StarshipAmelia/adb_statusline/README.rst

 Features
 ========
 * Show the load average of the connected android device
+* Show the CPU usage percentage of the connected android device
 * Show the RAM usage of the connected android device
 * Show the battery percentage of the connected android device
 * Each of these can display multiple times, in any order